RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

- &nbsp; &nbsp; &nbsp; &nbsp;We thank Maja Bialecka-Fornal, Nathan Belliveau, Justin Bois, Soichi Hirokawa, Jaspar Landman, Manuel Razo-Mejia, Muir Morrison, and Shyam Saladi for useful advice and discussions.
+ &nbsp; &nbsp; &nbsp; &nbsp;We thank Maja Bialecka-Fornal, Nathan Belliveau, Justin Bois, Soichi Hirokawa, Jaspar Landman, Manuel Razo-Mejia, Muir Morrison, and Shyam Saladi for useful advice and discussion.
 This work was supported by the National Institutes of Health DP1 OD000217 (Director’s Pioneer Award), R01 GM085286, GM084211-A1 , and GM118043-01.